Motore 200÷272 W

-The most efficient pad in terms of cooling is certainly the CELdek pad, in cellulose paper specially designed and chemically treated to resist deterioration while meeting Greenguard environmental certification standards, improving air quality for both humans and children. animals.
+This is the most efficient cooling pad, made of specially designed cellulose paper that is chemically treated to resist deterioration while meeting Greenguard environmental certification standards, improving air quality for both humans and animals.

-WDP is a complete water supply and drainage system for humidifying the walls of PADS cooling panels.
+WDP is a complete water supply and drainage system for humidifying the walls of CELdek evaporative cooling pads.
+It is specifically designed to ensure even humidification of the cellulose paper cooling pads.